celery/celery/docs/getting-started/introduction.rst

     and from the next version Python 2.6 or newer is required.
     The last version to support Python 2.4 was Celery series 2.2.

-*Celery* requires a message broker to send and receive messages.
+*Celery* requires a message transport to send and receive messages.
-The RabbitMQ, Redis and MongoDB broker transports are feature complete, but there's also support for a myriad of other solutions, including using SQLite for local development.
+The RabbitMQ and Redis broker transports are feature complete, but there's also support for a myriad of other experimental solutions, including using SQLite for local development.

 *Celery* can run on a single machine, on multiple machines, or even